University of Florida Homepage

 Email-personal website

-Baba Adou is a PhD student in the Department of Political Science and a Graduate Research Assistant at the Sahel Research Group.
+Baba Adou is a PhD candidate in the Department of Political Science and a Graduate Research Assistant at the Sahel Research Group.
 Prior to joining UF, Baba worked as an instructor at both the University of Nouakchott and the Higher Institute of English in Mauritania.
 He taught General and Business English, Arabic, and International Relations.
 While in Mauritania, he was also involved in several research projects including "Oral History in Northwest Africa", a project carried out by Columbia University's Institute for Religion, Culture and Public Life.
 He also worked as a translator, TOEFL Test auditor, and education entrepreneur.
 He holds a B.A. in English from the University of Nouakchott and an M.A. in Global and International Studies from the University of Kansas.
 He is also a certified TEFL instructor with a Cambridge CELTA.
 His research interests include Islam and politics, democratization, and the dynamics of semi-authoritarian regimes in the Sahel.
 Baba has a solid foundation in classical Arabic literature and Islam.
 He is also an alumnus of the Fulbright Program.
 Languages: Arabic, English, French

 Bill Dyer